 Earnings and Profits.
 Following a corporate acquisition or a liquidation of a TRS, we must generally distribute all of the C corporation earnings and profits inherited in that transaction, if any, no later than the end of our taxable year in which the transaction occurs, in order to preserve our qualification for taxation as a REIT.
 However, if we fail to do so, relief provisions would allow us to maintain our qualification for taxation as a REIT, provided we distribute any subsequently discovered C corporation earnings and profits and pay an interest charge in respect of the period of delayed distribution.
 C corporation earnings and profits that we inherit are, in general, specially allocated under a priority rule to the earliest possible distributions following the event causing the inheritance, and only then is the balance of our earnings and profits for the taxable year allocated among our distributions to the extent not already treated as a distribution of C corporation earnings and profits under the priority rule.
 The distribution of these C corporation earnings and profits is potentially eligible for taxation to noncorporate U.S. stockholders at the preferential tax rates for "qualified dividends" as described below under the heading "-Taxation of Taxable U.S. Stockholders".
 Special rules apply if we liquidate a foreign TRS, including as to the United States federal income tax bases in the assets that carry over to us, and as to the foreign earnings and profits which we must generally include as additional, recognized dividend income that counts favorably toward the 95% gross income test but not the 75% gross income test.
-In general, we will be required to distribute to our stockholders as additional dividend foreign TRS.
-The distribution of these foreign earnings and profits from qualifying TRSs is potentially eligible for taxation to noncorporate U.S. stockholders".
-Stockholders at the preferential tax rates for "qualified dividends" as described below under the heading "-Taxation of accumulated earnings and profits of the liquidated foreign TRS.
-The distribution of these foreign earnings and profits from qualifying TRSs is potentially eligible for taxation to noncorporate U.S. stockholders".
-Stockholders".
-Stockholders".
-Stockholders" as described below under the heading
+In general, we will be required to distribute to our stockholders as additional dividend income, by the end of our taxable year in which the liquidation or conversion occurs, the accumulated earnings and profits of the liquidated foreign TRS.
+The distribution of these foreign earnings and profits from qualifying TRSs is potentially eligible for taxation to noncorporate U.S. stockholders at the preferential tax rates for "qualified dividends" as described below under the heading "-Taxation of Taxable U.S. Stockholders".